chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 The ``const ref`` intent is identical to the ``ref`` intent, except that modifications to the formal argument are prohibited within the dynamic scope of the function.
-Note that concurrent tasks may modify the actual argument while the function is executing and that these modifications may be visible to reads of the formal argument within the function’s dynamic scope (subject to the memory consistency model).
+Note that the same or concurrent tasks may modify the actual argument while the function is executing and that these modifications may be visible to reads of the formal argument within the function’s dynamic scope (subject to the memory consistency model).